LogtalkDotOrg/logtalk.org/_pages/download.md

 this information is also available from the `Logtalk` program group in the `Start Menu`.

-The following installers are available for the latest version:
+The following installers are available for the latest stable version:

 ### macOS